Contents

 M104

 M104 is a large edge on spiral galaxy in southern Virgo.
 It never gets very high in the sky from my latitude.
 The seeing was only fair this night and I was having guiding difficulties.
 This image was taken from Cary, NC using my Celestron Edge HD 800 8" telescope with a 0.7x telecompressor making the system 1400mm at f/7.
 I was using a new (to me) ZWO ASI1600mm-c camera at unity gain.
 The scope was guided with an 80mm Brandon refractor and ATIK 16IC.
 The mount used was a Losmandy G-11 non-goto.
 The image is made from the best 27 of 30 1 minute exposures.
 I was afraid using longer exposures due to the light pollution in my neighborhood.
 I used MaximDL to capture the image data.
 I took 13 darks, 13 flats, and 13 flat-darks for image calibration.
-The image data was processed using Pixinsight and cropped by 10%.
+The image data was re-processed using Pixinsight in June 2024.
+The image was cropped by approx. 50%.

 Click on the image for a larger view in a new window.